Canada: Alberta

 In 1998, the government of Alberta announced the Otherwise Flared Solution Gas Royalty Waiver Program.
 Flaring gas that could be economically conserved makes the gas ineligible for a royalty waiver.
 The waiver is independent of the end-use of the gas and lasts for 10 years.
 Companies are also exempt from royalties if gas is used for on-site power generation.
 The gas royalty rate is 5 percent during the cost-recovery period, after which the royalty rate is a function of the reference gas price and production level.

-According to Directive 060, 2020, gas conservation economics should account for royalties paid for incremental gas that would otherwise be flared or vented.
-If the economic evaluation results in a net present value of less than Can$55,000 (about US$43,400 as of September 2021), the operator should reevaluate the gas conservation project on a before-royalty basis.
+According to Directive 060, 2020 , gas conservation economics should account for royalties paid for incremental gas that would otherwise be flared or vented.
+If the economic evaluation results in a net present value of less than Can$55,000 (about US$40,400 as of May 2023), the operator should reevaluate the gas conservation project on a before-royalty basis.
 If the evaluation results in a net present value of Can$55,000 or more, the operator should proceed with the conservation project and apply to the AER for an “otherwise flared solution gas” royalty waiver.

 Use of Market-Based Principles

-The carbon price used to apply to facilities that had emitted 100,000 tCO2e or more a year in 2016 or subsequent years.
-An amendment in July 2020 allowed facilities that emit less to voluntarily comply with the regulation and reduce the administrative burden for regulated conventional oil and gas facilities in exchange for an exemption from Canada’s federal carbon price (see the Use of Market-Based Principles section in the Canadian Federal case study).
+In the past, the carbon price applied to facilities that had emitted 100,000 tCO2e or more a year in 2016 or subsequent years.
+An amendment in July 2020 allowed facilities that emit between 10,000 and 100,000 tCO2e to voluntarily comply with the regulation, or opt in, and reduce the administrative burden for regulated conventional oil and gas facilities in exchange for an exemption from Canada’s federal carbon price (see section 22 in the preceding case study).
 Also, firms are offering a lease-to-own program for nonemitting facility equipment.
 This program allows companies to voluntarily reduce emissions and generate carbon credits to pay down equipment leases.

 Negotiated Agreements between the Public and the Private Sector